 These economists also considered wealth to have some influence but for simplicity's sake, unfortunately wealth is often omitted from the equation.

-The last decade has shown that this version of the QTM is more relevant.Adding wealth in the form of assets
+The last decade has shown that this version of the QTM is more realistic.Adding wealth in the form of assets

-In the shadow of the evidence of a decade of quantitative easing (QE) it is worth augmenting this Cambridge equation by adding in the effect of the flow of monetary expansion into assets.
+In the shadow of the evidence of a decade of quantitative easing (QE) it is worth augmenting this modified Cambridge equation by adding in the effect of the flow of monetary expansion into assets.
 This is not a theoretical notion, it is what has happened.
-Thus designating "a" as asset holdings, that is money not circulating but invested in assets such as land, shares and stocks, the Cambridge equation can be made more "realistic" by writing it out as follows:M = (a + k) .
-P. Y ..... (v)
+Thus designating "a" as asset holdings, that is money not circulating but invested in assets such as land, shares and stocks, the modified Cambridge equation can be made more "realistic" by writing it out as follows:M = (a + k) + P. Y ..... (vii)

 Where: P is the price level and Y real income.